swisskyrepo/PayloadsAllTheThings/Account Takeover/mfa-bypass.md

 ### Enabling 2FA doesn't expire Previously active Sessions

-If the session is already hijacked and there is a session timeout vuln
+If the session is already hijacked and there is a session timeout vulnerability

 ### Bypass 2FA by Force Browsing

-If the application redirects to `/my-account` url upon login while 2Fa is disabled, try replacing `/2fa/verify` with `/my-account` while 2FA is enabled to bypass verification.
+If the application redirects to `/my-account` url upon login while 2FA is disabled, try replacing `/2fa/verify` with `/my-account` while 2FA is enabled to bypass verification.

 ### Bypass 2FA with null or 000000